 In this new landscape one thing is beyond doubt, the conveyor belt model of cinema embraced in the 1980s must change.
-But that does not mean cinema is over, even though the reset button has been pushed.
-With the need for cinemas and studios to find a new way of working together; both learning from the past, and embracing the future.
-In turn combining the glory days of 30s and 40s cinema experience with streaming technology.
-By using the home as gateway to the big screen theatrical experience.
+But that does not mean cinema is over?
+The answer is no, even though the reset button has been pushed. meaning cinemas and studios must find a new way of working together; both learning from the past and embracing the future.
+In turn, combining the glory days of the 30s and 40s cinema experience with modern streaming technology.
+By using the home as a gateway to the big screen theatrical experience.
 While also ensuring that diversity in programming pulls in new audiences and new voices in filmmaking.

 As both studios and cinemas attempt to navigate the dangerous financial precipice before them.
 The future of cinema will require them to work together, while also embracing and supporting the creation of more flexible independent cinemas/theatres and localised services.
 Putting aside their differences in searching for new and innovative ways of ensuring the survival of cinema.
 And while the future may still be in flux, the past offers some important lessons in making this a reality.
 By once again embracing the theatrical big screen experience, through companies that live and breath film.